 Universal Storage not only delivers sub-millisecond access times, we deliver that all-flash performance while reducing bigger data sets than anyone else, better than anyone else.

 The boffins in the VASTcave are constantly improving Similarity Reduction, squeezing our customer’s data into smaller and smaller amounts of flash.
-Stay tuned to this channel where I’m sure I’ll be reporting on how VAST’s DASE architecture, with data reduction metadata in 3D XPoint, is powering our customers to reduce more data into less space.
+Stay tuned to this channel where I’m sure I’ll be reporting on how VAST’s DASE architecture, with data reduction metadata in Storage Class Memory, is powering our customers to reduce more data into less space.